SharePoint/sp-dev-docs/docs/apis/webhooks/sharepoint-webhooks-using-azure-functions.md

 ![Azure Function App Landing Page](../../images/webhook-azure-function02.png)

-This offers you to start your function from a template; in the case of SharePoint webhooks, we need an HTTP triggered function, and because we are writing C# code in our sample, this means we're using the **HttpTrigger-CSharp** function template.
+This offers you to start your function from a template; for SharePoint webhooks, we need an HTTP triggered function, and because we're writing C# code in our sample, this means we're using the **HttpTrigger-CSharp** function template.

 1. Select the **In-portal** development environment option then click **Continue**.